dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-07-blogs_dirigible_custom_ds_1.markdown

 **On this stage**: We have setup Dirigible to lookup a named javax.sql.DataSource from JDNI and make it available to its features.

 ####Step 4: Register the Data Source in Dirigible injected API
+**Note**: Before proceeding, make sure that Tomcat is restarted if it was online when Step 1 and 2 were accomplished, or start it now if it was offline.

 Open Dirigible IDE and select **Window > Preferences** from its menu:

 <br>